byui-cse/cse212-csharp/docs/lesson01/welcome.md

 In addition to the reading provided, there is plenty of documentation on the internet and in libraries, including the BYU-Idaho online databases.
 You may want to visit the [Safari Books Online](http://go.oreilly.com/byu-idaho) database supported by the BYU-Idaho library and search for various books on the subject of data structures.

 ## Development Environment
 The development environment for this course will be using C#.
 Although initially developed by Microsoft, it has become standard across the computer industry for cross-platform development.
 Your development environment must be functional to successfully submit assignments during the first lesson.
-We will use [.NET Core](#net-core---c), [Rider](#jetbrains-rider), [GitHub Desktop](#github-desktop), and [GitHub Classroom](#github-classroom).
+We will use [.NET Core](#net-core---c), [Rider or VS Code](#vs-code-or-jetbrains-rider), [GitHub Desktop](#github-desktop), and [GitHub Classroom](#github-classroom).
 Please install these tools on your laptops as we will require them the first week of class.

 ### .NET Core - C#
 We will be using the platform independent version of C# called [.NET Core](https://dotnet.microsoft.com/en-us/download){:target="_blank"}.
 Please download the version for your operating system and install it so that you're ready for class to begin.

-### JetBrains Rider
+### VS Code or JetBrains Rider
-While you can use other integrated development environments for .NET development, we will use [JetBrains Rider](https://www.jetbrains.com/rider/){:target="_blank"} for this class.
-It is fully cross-platform and will speed up development and give you experience that will prepare you for other technologies in the future.
+JetBrains Rider is a cross-platform Integrated Development Environment (IDE) that will speed up development and give you experience that will prepare you for coding in the workplace.
 Using this tool will give you *many* advantages over Visual Studio Code (which you probably have used in the past).
+If you live in an area of the world with limited Internet bandwidth, you may use Visual Studio Code to work on the assignments; however, it is highly encouraged to use JetBrains Rider if you can.
+Rider supplies better coding helps, a working **run** button, and help with debugging errors.

+#### Running with VS Code
-In order to use Rider, you will need to activate a [student license](https://www.jetbrains.com/community/education/#students){:target="_blank"}.
+In order to run code using VS Code, you will need to use the terminal and the command `dotnet run` in the folder containing your project in order to produce results.

-### Visual Studio Code
-We will not be using Visual Studio Code in this class for any examples.
-It can work to edit files, but it does not allow you an integrated environment for building and running your code.
+#### Setting up JetBrains Rider
+You will need to activate a [student license](https://www.jetbrains.com/community/education/#students){:target="_blank"} which involves creating an account and supplying your BYU-Idaho email address.
+You will need to download [JetBrains Rider](https://www.jetbrains.com/rider/){:target="_blank"} or the [JetBrains Toolbox](https://www.jetbrains.com/lp/toolbox/){:target="_blank"} (which then allows you to install Rider).

 ### GitHub Desktop
 For almost all of your teach one another assignments and prove assignments, you will be cloning a repository, making changes, and then committing and pushing changes to that repository.
 You will then submit a link to your repository in canvas as the submission.
 For cloning, committing, and pushing changes we *strongly* encourage you to use [GitHub Desktop](https://desktop.github.com/){:target="_blank"} over any other tools.
 I've seen other tools lose track of changes, miss files, or experience authentication issues.

 ### GitHub Classroom
 We will use GitHub Classroom to manage access to assignments and repositories so that teachers and TAs have access to your submissions.
 You will need to have a [GitHub account](https://github.com/){:target="_blank"}.
+There is nothing to install, simply click on the links in iLearn to create your repositories for your assignments using GitHub Classroom.

 ## Downloading Course Files
 In the Teach activities and Prove assignments, you will frequently be asked to download documents and files.
 The instructions will be a page like this one, but the code will be a link to GitHub Classroom for you to "Accept the Assignment".
 This will create your own personal GitHub repository with a copy of the starting files.
 It is expected that you make the appropriate changes to the files and then commit and push those changes back to that same repository.